SinaS24/Luxury-Watch-Analysis/README.md

 # Project Background
 Luxury watches represent a unique segment of the global luxury goods industry, characterised by high-end craftsmanship, brand heritage, and exclusivity.
-The industry is dominated by Swiss watchmakers such as Rolex, Patek Philippe, Audemars Piguet, and Omega, along with high-fashion brands like Cartier.
+The industry is dominated by Swiss watchmakers such as Rolex, Patek Philippe, Audemars Piguet, and Omega, along with high-end fashion brands like Cartier.
 The data set supplies sales for over 160,000 watches.
 This project analyses the dataset in order to uncover insights that will guide decision makers in marketing, product development, and pricing strategy.

 Insights and recommendations are provided on the following key areas: